Tuesday, November 2, 2010

 Not as much as Manchester, that's for sure.

-Except to say, I did have a psychic flash.
-I happened to be close to the refreshment table and spied a rather interesting lad who I had a feeling that I knew.
+Except to say, I happened to be close to the refreshment table and spied a rather interesting lad.
+I had a feeling that I knew him.
 I said, "Is your name Stephen?"
 I was right.

 I said, "are you an English printmaker?" and he said "yes".

-I also met screenwriter Nick who was escaping his characters for a few days and keeping his friend company on their first trip to New York.
-Or at least I think it was their first time in New York.
+I also met screenwriter called Nick who was escaping his characters for a few days and keeping his friend company on their first trip to New York.
+Nick had been looking forward to seeing Joy Division that fateful tour of 1980, but sadly, Ian Curtis did not get on the plane and the American tour was not to be.

-Matthew had brought his milk crate of vinyl from Factory Records along.
+Matthew had organised the music for our evening and brought his milk crate of Factory Records vinyl along.
 It was a joy (pun intended) to see the needle in the groves.
 I particularly liked XODUS - the only reggae record Factory put out by English Black Boys.

 The soundtrack to the evening also included a dark and gravelly Grace Jones.